mawfia/SWE-681-Programming-Assignment/README.md

 HOW TO USE:
 ---------------------
-This is a sample movie review page that allows you to read, write, or delete reviews.
-Buttons are labelled according to their action.
+This is a prototypte bicycle marketplace application that allows you to read, write, or delete bicycles.
+View wireframes above for 'how to use'.

 TECHNOLOGY USED: